twitter/the-algorithm/README.md

 |                    | [product-mixer](product-mixer/README.md) | Software framework for building feeds of content. |
 |                    | [twml](twml/README.md) | Legacy machine learning framework built on TensorFlow v1. |

-We include Bazel BUILD files for most components, but not a top level BUILD or WORKSPACE file.
+We included Bazel BUILD files for most components, but not a top level BUILD or WORKSPACE file.

 ## Contributing